navajogit/vm_win/README.md

 ## 2. Propose of wallpaper change to random from wallpapers_urls.txt.
 **Its a workaround for Windows Restriction on Wallpaper Change (Visible Post-Restart)**

-## 3. Proposal to install Chris Titus Tech's Windows Utility
+## 3. Propose to install Chris Titus Tech's Windows Utility

 - **Chris Titus Tech's Windows Utility** is a comprehensive PowerShell-based tool designed to streamline and optimize Windows systems.
 It offers a range of features to enhance system performance and manageability: